Mike Wooten -- Senior Assistant Dean of Residential Life and Director of Residential Education

 Josiah Proietti will be a Community Director for the 6th year at Dartmouth and the 3rd year at East Wheelock.
 He is a native to the Upper Valley, but spent eight years in Boston getting his BS in music technology and working as a professional for a few years.
 He recently graduated with his Master of Arts in Liberal Studies (MALS) from Dartmouth.
 He is currently applying to Counseling Psychology programs for the Fall of 2013.
 He loves to talk about gender theory, films, arm chair cosmology (universe talk for armatures).

-Steven King -- Topliff, New Hampshire, Lodge, Affinities Community Director
+Steven King -- Topliff, New Hampshire, Lodge, Living Learning Houses Community Director

 Office: Judge 1st Floor (646-7098)